UrsaLeo/-gemini-kit-106.3/README_CONTAINER.md

 ```
 * Launch turnserver: `turnserver -o -c turnserver.conf`
 * Check if it is running: `ps aux | grep turnserver`
-* Launch vncserver, if you need check streaming in localhost: `vncserver`
+* Launch vncserver, if you need to check streaming in localhost: `vncserver`

 * Run `./repo.sh launch --container`